 What’s the best way to deploy sensors across multiple sites?

-To set up sensors across multiple locations efficiently, consider using passive wireless sensors like Kismet Wireless IDS.
-These sensors are ideal for monitoring air traffic and spotting rogue access points.
-Position them strategically in key areas such as entry points, high-traffic zones, and sensitive data locations.
+For multiple locations, passive wireless sensors such as Kismet work well for monitoring the air and spotting rogue access points.
+Place them at entry points, high-traffic zones, and sensitive data locations.